Puerto Rico: Fiscal debt

 In early 2017, the Puerto Rican government-debt crisis posed serious problems for the government which was saddled with outstanding bond debt that had climbed to $70 billion.
 The debt had been increasing during a decade-long recession.

 The Commonwealth had been defaulting on many debts, including bonds, since 2015.
 With debt payments due, the governor was facing the risk of a government shutdown and failure to fund the managed health care system.
 "Without action before April, Puerto Rico's ability to execute contracts for Fiscal Year 2018 with its managed care organizations will be threatened, thereby putting at risk beginning July 1, 2017 the health care of up to 900,000 impoverished U.S. citizens living in Puerto Rico", according to a letter sent to Congress by the Secretary of the Treasury and the Secretary of Health and Human Services.
 They also said that "Congress must enact measures recommended by both Republicans and Democrats that fix Puerto Rico's inequitable health care financing structure and promote sustained economic growth."

-Initially, the oversight board created under PROMESA called for Puerto Rico's governor Ricardo Rosselló to deliver a fiscal turnaround plan by January 28.
+Initially, the oversight board created under PROMESA called for Governor Ricardo Rosselló to deliver a fiscal turnaround plan by January 28.
 Just before that deadline, the control board gave the Commonwealth government until February 28 to present a fiscal plan (including negotiations with creditors for restructuring debt) to solve the problems.
 A moratorium on lawsuits by debtors was extended to May 31.
 It is essential for Puerto Rico to reach restructuring deals to avoid a bankruptcy-like process under PROMESA.
 An internal survey conducted by the Puerto Rican Economists Association revealed that the majority of Puerto Rican economists reject the policy recommendations of the Board and the Rosselló government, with more than 80% of economists arguing in favor of auditing the debt.

 In early August 2017, the island's financial oversight board (created by PROMESA) planned to institute two days off without pay per month for government employees, down from the original plan of four days per month; the latter had been expected to achieve $218 million in savings.
 Governor Rossello rejected this plan as unjustified and unnecessary.
 Pension reforms were also discussed including a proposal for a 10% reduction in benefits to begin addressing the $50 billion in unfunded pension liabilities.